A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Triangle decomposition of the Ising problem

-\textit{Incorporation of local fields - } We can simulate a general Ising model like the one in Eq.~\eqref{eq:general_ising} by slightly modifying the current construction: due to the symmetry breaking, now an additional physical qubit is required for the description of each triangle.
-We refer to the latter as a sign qubit, and it indicates whether the parallel spins are pointing upwards or downwards (represented by $q_2$ in Table~\ref{tab:frust_configs}b.).
-The single-cell Hamiltonian giving the right energy contributions can be found by solving the $8 \times 8$ linear system, in accordance with what was done in the $\mathbb{Z}_2$-symmetric case.
+We can simulate the general Ising model, Eq.~\eqref{eq:general_ising}, by slightly modifying the current construction: due to the symmetry breaking, now the energies of each triangle $r$ need to be described by three physical qubits, $\{\eta_r, \xi_r, \gamma_r\}$.
+We refer to the $\{\gamma_r\}$ as sign qubits, as they indicate whether the configuration given by $\{\eta_r, \xi_r\}$ (as defined in the $\mathbb{Z}_2$-symmetric case) has its parallel spins in the 0 or in the 1 state.
+This is illustrated in Table~\ref{tab:frust_configs}b..
+The single-cell Hamiltonian $H_r$ giving the right energies is found solving an $8 \times 8$ linear system (we refer again to Appendix~\ref{sec:Hphys_cell} for details).

 The consistency conditions regarding sign qubits imply that they are ferromagnetically coupled to the sign qubits of their neighboring cells.
-However, following again the rule of including the full local field on the first appearance, the only sign qubits that maintain some connectivity with the rest of their cell are those corresponding to the left-most diagonal.
-Thus, the remaining sign qubits are expendable and can be spared by collapsing ferromagnetic links.
-The resulting scheme is illustrated for $N=5$ in Fig.~\ref{fig:full_scheme_N5}.
+However, following the same rule of including the full local field on the first appearance as for the $\mathbb{Z}_2$-symmetric case, the only sign qubits that maintain some connectivity with the rest of their cell are those corresponding to the left-most diagonal.
+Thus, the remaining sign qubits are irrelevant and can be removed.
+The resulting scheme is illustrated for $N=5$ in Fig.~\ref{fig:full_scheme_N5}, where the sign qubits are striped and their associated couplings are dashed.

-We highlight that if the logical chains are allowed to be of length $N-1$ instead of $N-2$, the incorporation of local fields can be done within the same structure as the one described in the absence of local fields.